WueGD/praline-core/README.md

 ## Funding

-Substantial parts of this library were developed in the context of the iPRALINE (interaktive Problemanalyse und -lösung in komplexen industriellen Netzwerken) project from 2019–2021, which has been funded by the German Federal Ministry for Economic Affairs and Energy as part of the ZIM (Zentrales Innovationsprogramm Mittelstand) funding program.
+Substantial parts of this library were developed in the context of the project iPRALINE – grant ZF4117505 (interaktive Problemanalyse und -lösung in komplexen industriellen Netzwerken) from 2019–2021, which has been funded by the German Federal Ministry for Economic Affairs and Energy as part of the ZIM (Zentrales Innovationsprogramm Mittelstand) funding program.